michalochman/SilverStripe-Behaviour-Testing-Framework/README.md

 You will have Behat binary located in `bin` directory in your project root (or where `composer.json` is located).

-By default, Behat will use Goutte driver and Selenium2 driver for `javascript` tagged scenarios.
+By default, Behat will use Selenium2 driver.
 Selenium will also try to use chrome browser.
 Refer to `behat.yml` for details.

     # This will run all feature tests located in `features` directory